k98kurz/CRDTs/readme.md

 failures.
 See [Efficient State-based CRDTs by Delta-Mutation](https://arxiv.org/abs/1410.2803) for details.

-A Composite CRDT class is also included for making arbitrary compositions of CRDTs for more complex data structures.
-The Composite CRDT functions like the LWWRegister, but with CRDTs instead of register values.
-To make all of this work without a separate logical clock package, a simple Lamport scalar clock is included.
+For synchronization without a separate logical clock package, a simple Lamport `ScalarClock` class is included, though any logical clock that fulfills the simple `ClockProtocol` interface can be used.
+The `StateUpdate` class is provided as a default implementation of the `StateUpdateProtocol` interface.
+A handful of classes implementing the `DataWrapperProtocol` interface are included for use in the CRDTs that need them.

+Everything in this package is designed to serialize and deserialize for reliable network transmission and/or persistence to disk.

 ## Status